 Science takes the view that complexity evolves from simplicity; it has a direction similar to the arrow of time, for example.
 Consciousness—invisible; never observed; undiscoverable; lacking any physical attribute that can be measured; indescribable; unknowable except to the individual who experiences it—is assumed to have evolved from and been created by physical objects and forces that can be observed and measured, discovered and manipulated.

 Consciousness is like a ghost who inhabits complex life forms on the earth; the holistic result of a grand evolution in the complexity of physical brains.
 Consciousness is a feature of the brain itself, scientists say; it lies inside the brain, though it cannot be found there.

-These accomplished men are making the claim that the putative quantum behavior of micro-tubules—orders of magnitude smaller than the nerve cells in which they reside—might indeed be the mechanism that helps create the subjective feeling of awareness and control that all conscious beings seem to share.
+These accomplished men are making the claim that the putative quantum behavior of micro-tubules, which are orders of magnitude smaller than the nerve cells where they reside, might indeed be the mechanism that helps create the subjective feeling of awareness and control that all conscious beings seem to share.

 Some respected scientists have stepped forward to label as absurd any notion that consciousness is an intrinsic property of the universe, and a few have ridiculed Dr. Stuart Hammerhoff and his collaborator, Sir Roger Penrose, for aiding and abetting what seems to them to be quackery.
 But not all.

 Consciousness is not, in the contemporary consensus, a phenomenon that lies outside the brain (like light), which can be experienced by a life-form once it achieves a certain level of physical development.
 Eyes, for example, once they evolve, can detect electromagnetic radiation, which—though pervasive within the universe—is unknowable to life-forms without a sensing organ like the eyes.